Merzasphor/MWSE/docs/source/types/mwseTimer.md

 ### `timeLeft`

+*Read-only*.
 The amount of time left before this timer will complete.

 **Returns**: